snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h2><a name="auth">3.
 API authentication</a></h2>

 To restrict access to schemas, we have implemented an API key-based authentication system.
 The administrator of your Iglu repository server can generate a pair of API keys (one with read access and one with read-and-write access) for any given vendor prefix.
 Users of the repository server will need to provide this API key with each request through an `api_key` HTTP header as shown in the previous examples.

-For example, let's say you work for Acme Inc, and so your administrator gives you a pair of keys for the `com.acme` prefix.
-This lets you access every schema whose vendor starts with `com.acme`, for example you will have access to any schemas assigned to the `com.acme.project1` and `com.acme.project2` vendors.
+For example, let's say you work for Acme Inc, and so the administrator of the Iglu repository you are using gives you a pair of keys for the `com.acme` vendor prefix.
+One of those API key will have read access and consequently will let you retrieve schemas through `GET` requests, the other will have both read and write access so you will be able to publish and modify schemas through `POST` and `PUT` requests in addition to being able to retrieve them.
+It is then up to you on to distribute those two keys however you want.
+Those keys grants you access to every schema whose vendor starts with `com.acme`.

+As a concrete example, let's say you request API keys to the aforementionned administrator and you get back this couple of API keys:

+* `663ee2a1-98a2-4a85-a05b-20f343e4961d` for read access
+* `86da37e8-fdac-406a-8c71-3ae964e75882` for both read and write access

+Using the second API key you will be able to create schemas, the vendor of which starts with `com.acme`:

+{% highlight bash %}
+curl \
+  HOST/api/schemas/com.acme.project1/ad_click/jsonschema/1-0-0 \
+  -X POST \
+  -H "api_key: 86da37e8-fdac-406a-8c71-3ae964e75882" \
+  -d "{ \"your\": \"json\" }"
+{% endhighlight %}

+And you will be able to retrieve this schema with either one of those API keys:

+{% highlight bash %}
+curl \
+  HOST/api/schemas/com.acme.project1/ad_click/jsonschema/1-0-0 \
+  -X GET \
+  -H "api_key: 663ee2a1-98a2-4a85-a05b-20f343e4961d"
+{% endhighlight %}

 <h2><a name="diy">4.
 Running your own server</a></h2>